Founders of the Bulgarian State Monument

 Khan Asparuh (who is considered to be the founder of Bulgaria) is depicted first, standing with his sword stuck in the ground, hands raised and pointing in different directions to where the Bulgarian state will be.
 His sculpture is followed by the 18 m-tall sculptures of Tervel, Krum, and Omurtag (Bulgarian khans who reigned in the 8th and the 9th centuries).
 They are surrounded by fragments of old Byzantine chronicles.
 The wise thought of Khan Omurtag is inscribed beneath them: “Even if a man lives well, he dies and another one comes into existence.
 Let the one who comes later, upon seeing this inscription, remember the one who had made it… And the name is Omurtag, Kanasubigi.”

-A cross of light forms at the upper part of the monument as a symbol of the Christian religion which Bulgarians converted to in the 9th century.
+A cross of light forms lays at the upper part of the monument as a symbol of the Christian religion which Bulgarians converted into in the 9th century.

 11 figures represent the Golden Age of Bulgaria under the reign of Simeon the Great (893 – 927).
 The sculpture of the ruler is surrounded by men of letters, boyars, and soldiers.
 A reproduction of a section of the fortress wall of Veliki Preslav (Great Preslav – an old Bulgarian capital) lies opposite this composition.